Rootpie-Studios/RAG-research/docs/Possible_next_steps.md

 **Tokens**:
   + Needs to work with embedding model.
 Embedding models are trained on tokenizers.

-  + If custom tokens -> custom embeddings, otherwise vector space can break or be misaligned.
+  + If custom tokens -> custom embeddings, otherwise vector space might break or be misaligned.

 **Adding Context**:
   + Let LLM write 10 questions (and/or descriptions) of each chunk in database.
 Let them create a space.